JaimeStill/learning-azure/notes/azure-ad.md

 * Helps you set up your application from configuration files.
 * Helps you troubleshoot your app by exposing actionable exceptions, logging, and telemetry.

+## Scopes and the Application ID URI

+Scopes usually have the form `resourceURI/scopeName`.
+For Microsoft Graph, the scopes have shortcuts.
+For example, `User.Read` is a shortcut for `https://graph.microsoft.com/user.read`.

+During app registration, define these parameters:

+* The resource URI
+* One or more scopes
+* One or more app roles

+By default, the application registration portal recommends that you use the resource URI `api://{clientId}`.

 ### Application Types and Scenarios

 Using MSAL, a token can be acquired from a number of application types: web applications, web APIs, single-page apps (JavaScript), mobile and native applications, and daemons and server-side applications.
 MSAL currently supports thtese platforms and frameworks: